-Philip was a respected and faithful man who was one of the seven deacons first appointed in a congregation of Christians.
-The church first began in Jerusalem among the Jews but, following the Stoning of Stephen, a great persecution rose up against the Christians and they left Jerusalem in large numbers.
-Christians, like Philip, began teaching people about Jesus wherever they went.
-This meant the good news of Jesus Christ spread out from Jerusalem to a wider and wider circle of people.
+Philip was a respected and faithful man who was one of the seven deacons first appointed in a congregation of disciples of Jesus.
+The church first began in Jerusalem among the Jews but, following the Stoning of Stephen, a great persecution rose up against the followers of Jesus and they left Jerusalem in large numbers.
+Followers of Jesus, like Philip, began teaching people about Jesus wherever they went.
+This meant the good news of King Jesus spread out from Jerusalem to a wider and wider circle of people.
 Philip’s first stop was Samaria where he taught many, including Simon the Sorcerer.

-Ethiopia probably refers to ancient Nubia which is present day southern Egypt and northern Sudan.
+Ethiopia probably refers to ancient Nubia which is present-day southern Egypt and northern Sudan.
 “Candace” was a title used for the leading woman of the country so the Ethiopian Eunuch would have had a very important and trusted position as “an important official in charge of all the treasury of the Queen.
 Men placed in charge of the living quarters, the harem in particular, were sometimes made eunuchs (castrated) but the term “eunuch” could also be used in a more general way for an official or officer.
-Having access to the Queen’s treasury lends me to think this was literal for this man.

 Understanding the Bible:

 Children can relate to the man from Ethiopia because they often hear preaching or read Scripture that they do not understand.
 Just as the Spirit sent Philip to help the Ethiopians understand, God provides a family of faith to surround children and help them learn what they need for a growing and maturing faith.
 Think of the people in your congregation who provide this for children.
 This can be elders, preachers, teachers and other Christians.
 The children might also have other people like relatives who help them understand what the Scripture says.
 And you are that person to the children in your class.

 Way to Introduce the Story: